How to Reduce Your Car Insurance Premiums in Ireland – Top Money-Saving Tips

 It’s vital to shop around every time your renewal is due.
 Don’t just accept the first quote you receive.

 Many insurance companies offer competitive deals to attract new customers.
-These deals are often much better than renewal quotes offered to existing customers.
-Use online comparison websites to get a wide range of quotes in minutes.
-Alternatively, consider working with a broker like Dolmen Insurance.
+These deals are often much better than renewal quotes offered online or to existing customers.
+Using online comparison websites to get a wide range of quotes in minutes.
+Alternatively, consider working with a professional broker like Dolmen Insurance.
 Brokers can access a panel of insurers and may even secure exclusive discounts that you won’t find elsewhere.

 When comparing quotes, be sure to check: